 To uninstall any recent updates, In safe mode open Windows 10 settings.

 Then go to Update & security > View installed update history > uninstall updates.

-Control panel window will get open, And it will show you all recently installed updates.
-If last update date does not match with the error start date, then don’t uninstall any update.
-And, if it does then right click on it and uninstall the update.
-After uninstalling recently updates, shut down the computer and start it in normal mode.
+The control panel window will get open, And it will show you all recently installed updates.
+If the last update date does not match with the error start date, then don’t uninstall any update.
+And, if it does then right-click on it and uninstall the update.
+After uninstalling recent updates, shut down the computer and start it in normal mode.